murphv/Protein-Visualizer-3.0/README.md

 - In addition to the sliding scale, there is a window feature for each protein that allows users to target a specific region for visualization.
 This feature is located below the original visualization.

+- The legend moves with the page as the user scrolls, keeping the information always within reach.
+Additionally, the legend and each protein feature can be toggled to enhance viewability.

+- An export image feature is provided, allowing users to capture publication-quality snapshots of the protein and the window.

 Please cite the following publication(s) when using the visualizer:

 -  Discovery and Visualization of the Hidden Relationships among N-Glycosylation, Disulfide Bonds, and Membrane Topology.
 International Journal of Molecular Sciences.
 2023; 24(22):16182.